 Mayor of Mid and East Antrim, Maureen Morrow, said:

 As a region coming out of conflict we have much to learn from Bosnia-Herzegovina and they have much to learn from us.
 There are so many similar challenges for Bosnia and Northern Ireland that we hope the young leaders participating will come back to reflect seriously on their learning and make a major contribution in the years to come as leaders in peace building and anti-prejudice work.
 This is an opportunity for young leaders to broaden their horizons and develop their skills and knowledge.
 We hope in doing so it will help them make an impact for the better here in their local communities.

 Director of Remembering Srebrenica UK, Amil Khan, said:

 We are delighted to be managing this programme because we know at first hand the impact the visits will make, and how many issues Northern Ireland and Bosnia have in common after two decades of their peace processes.
 Issues such as managing diversity, trying to ensure power-sharing arrangements in government deliver for everyone, acknowledgement and dealing with the legacy of violence are as pertinent in Bosnia and Srebrenica as they are in Northern Ireland.

 The programme aims to organise two visits, one in autumn 2019 and the other in spring 2020, ending with a commemoration event in July 2020 marking the 25th anniversary of the Srebrenica genocide.

-Three information sessions for 18-24 year olds will be held in Mid and East Antrim on the following dates:
+Future information sessions for 18-24 year olds will be held in Mid and East Antrim and will be announced in due course.

 The project is supported by the European Union’s PEACE IV Programme, managed by the Special EU Programmes Body (SEUPB) with match-funding provided by the Executive Office in Northern Ireland and the Department of Rural and Community Development in Ireland.